campa-consortium/pals/source/lattice-construction.md

 Example of how `Fork` and `Patch` elements can be used to describe even complicated machine geometries.
-Shown is a section of the 8-pass (4 passes with increasing energy and 4 passes with decreasing energy) Cornell/Brookhaven CBETA ERL/FFAG machine. `Fork` elements are used to connect the injection line to the ERL and to connect the ERL to a diagnostic line.
+Shown is a section of the 8-pass (4 passes with increasing energy and 4 passes with decreasing energy) Cornell/Brookhaven CBETA ERL/FFAG machine. `Fork` elements were used to connect the injection line to the ERL and to connect the ERL to a diagnostic line.
+The ERL itself was modeled as a single branch which had 8 sections for the 8 passes.
 The geometry of the switchyard, used to correct the timings of the beams with differing energies from the FFAG arc, is done using `Patch` elements.
 ```

 The `branch` containing a forking element is called the